Seeds for a Future Program Participants

 Generational Change and Resilience:

-The practices used by the program's participants to achieve food security, better health, and increased opportunities become familial and community traditions.
+The methods and practices used by the program's participants to achieve nutritious food security, reduce disease, and increase their incomes become familial and community traditions.

 These traditions are passed to future generations, contributing to healthier and more vibrant communities for generations to come.

-Because of the Program's flexible and sustainable nature, it can be replicated in rural communities across the globe.
+Because of the Program's flexible and sustainable nature, it can be implemented in rural communities across the globe.

 • The Program serves 19 communities located in 10 states across Guatemala